US cites progress against Islamic State in Afghanistan

 He said the militant group has an estimated 600 to 800 fighters in two eastern provinces.

-The IS affiliate has repeatedly clashed with Afghan forces as well as the Taliban, a much larger and more powerful insurgent group that controls a number of districts across the country.
+The ISIS affiliate has repeatedly clashed with Afghan forces as well as the Taliban, a much larger and more powerful insurgent group that controls a number of districts across the country.

 0